1922–1924 Iraqi Constituent Assembly election: Results

 The elections used an indirect electoral system, in which the general public (only men over 18 were allowed to vote) elected 383 secondary voters, who in turn elected the 100 deputies of the Assembly.
 The Assembly convened on 27 March 1924 with the King and British officials attending the opening ceremony.
 The main political issue at the time was ratifying the Anglo-Iraqi Treaty.
-There were no formal parties, although those who supported ratifying the Treaty without revisions were considered pro-government and pro-treaty; this bloc was led by Abdul-Muhsin Al-Saadoun and Prime Minister Jafar al-Askari.
+There were no formal parties, although those who supported ratifying the Treaty without revisions were considered pro-government and pro-treaty; this bloc was led by Abdul Muhsin al-Sa'dun and Prime Minister Ja'far al-Askari.
 Those who opposed the treaty or sought its revision before ratifying were seen as anti-government; this bloc was led by Yasin al-Hashimi.
-During the first Assembly session, both Al-Saadoun and Al-Hashimi ran for the position of Speaker, with Al-Saadoun winning by a vote of 50–23.
+During the first Assembly session, both Al-Sa'dun and Al-Hashimi ran for the position of Speaker, with Al-Sa'dun winning by a vote of 50–23.
 The Assembly continued its meetings until 2 August, with the first general elections held the following year.